redisson/redisson/docs/data-and-services/publish-subscribe.md

 ```

 ## Sharded topic
 Java implementation of Redis or Valkey based [RShardedTopic](https://static.javadoc.io/org.redisson/redisson/latest/org/redisson/api/RShardedTopic.html) object implements Sharded Publish / Subscribe mechanism.
 It allows to subscribe on events published with multiple instances of `RShardedTopic` object with the same name.
 Subscribe/publish operations are executed only on Redis or Valkey node in Cluster which is bounded to specific topic name.
 Published messages via `RShardedTopic` aren't broadcasted across all nodes as for `RTopic` object.
-Which reduces network bandwidth and Redis or Valkey load.
+Which reduces network bandwidth usage between Redis and Valkey nodes and their CPU load, as well as their CPU load.

 Listeners are re-subscribed automatically after reconnection to a server or failover.
 All messages sent during absence of connection are lost.
 Use [Reliable Topic](#reliable-topic) for reliable delivery.